Misterhex/Misterhex.github.io/_posts/2017-09-24-Prometheus-and-Consul-for-monitoring-dynamic-services.md

 ---
-categories: devops prometheus grafana consul
+tags: devops prometheus grafana consul
 ---

 `Prometheus` is a tool/database that is used for monitoring.
 Prometheus adopt a **pull based model** in getting metrics data by querying each targets defined in its configuration.